HeikoKramer/webDev/javascript_notes.md

 ## Boolean values
 The boolean data type knows only two values **true** and **false**. <br>
 Boolean are basically little **on** (true) / **off** (false) switches. <br>
-Boleans do not require quotation. <br>
+Booleans do not require quotation. <br>

 ```js
 function welcomeToBooleans() {